Friday, November 3, 2023

 Thursday, September 21, 2023

-Exposure Draft Family Law Amendment Bill (no. 2) 2023.
+Family Law Amendment Bill 2024.

 Friday, June 9, 2023

-Family Law Amendment Bill 2023.
+Family Law Amendment Act 2023.

 Labor brought in the Family Law Act in 1975, the child support legislation in 1988 and 1989, domestic violence changes and the removal of penalties for perjury in 2011 and now the removal of equal shared parent responsibility and more in 2023.
+Further anti-family legislation is happening in 2024, with regard to property and superannuation.